vxgmichel/pyweek-dojo/README.md

  - **dojo.settings.fullscreen**: Set it to True for fullscreen mode, default is False.
  - **dojo.settings.size**: The window size is completely decoupled from the game size.
-   Any value should work.
  - **dojo.settings.fps**: The actual speed of the game is not affected by this value.
-   However, raising it up will result in a better precision for collision, but will keep you processor busier.
-120 is a good compromise.

 ## MVC Tools